DistCompiler/pgo/examples/mpcal/eval/README.md

 you can use for basic sanity tests that you're running `doozerd` correctly.

 `doozerclient.go` provides a means of interacting with Doozer which seems to work.
-Throw issues as @fhackett if they don't. `main.go` contains some example code to set up a basic connection (reproduced below):
+Throw issues at @fhackett if they don't. `main.go` contains some example code to set up a basic connection (reproduced below):

 ```golang